 Which leads me to wonder, why do we leave something we desperately want up to a time frame so incredibly vague?

 It can be easy to fall into the someday trap.
-I’m guilty of this myself.
-It is an extreme form of tomorrowitis which I have written about here on the blog.
+I’m guilty of it myself.

 Making an event happen someday takes actual work, planning and in some cases sacrifice.